 Grades fluctuate.
 Top results in biology, history, maths and psychology at A level.
 Interestingly, these subjects also have the highest number of pupils taking them.
 Few takers for languages.
 GCSE curriculum now begins in year 9.

-Churston t
+Churston takes

 - Qualifications taken in 2024